Make Every Student a Success Story

 Students write about what they read.
-They read texts closely and use text evidence to support their ideas and conclusions about the text.
+They read texts closely and use text evidence to support their ideas and conclusions.
 Wonders provides scaffolded instruction to help children grow as writers.

 Writing Process Lessons

-Children learn to write using a 6-step writing process: Expert Model, Plan, Draft, Revise, Edit and Proofread, and Publish.
+Children learn to write using a six-step writing process: Expert Model, Plan, Draft, Revise, Edit and Proofread, and Publish.
 The steps of the writing process can be applied to all types of writing.

 A Path Forward for Every Learner

-In their Teacher’s Edition, educators will find embedded support for:
+In the Teacher’s Edition, educators will find embedded support for:

 - English language learners (ELLs)